-Extensions: .lms

-Developer: ZEISS International Owner: ZEISS International

-Reader: ZeissLMSReader (Source Code, Supported Metadata Fields)

-· one example dataset
+Extensions: .lms Developer: ZEISS International Owner: ZEISS International Support BSD-licensed: 样 Export: 🗮 Officially Supported Versions: Reader: ZeissLMSReader (Source Code, Supported Metadata Fields) We currently have: · one example dataset Ratings Pixels: Metadata: Openness: Presence: Utility:

-Presence: \(\bar{\psi} \)

 This should not be confused with the more common Zeiss LSM format, which has a similar extension.
 As far as we know, the Axio CSM 700 system is the only one which saves files in the .lms format.